 Vegetarianism goes as far back as the early 1800s.
 In the UK, the idea of “abstaining from flesh” was driven by the religious temperance movement and also growing health reforms.
 The movement and its ideas gathered momentum, and The Vegetarian Society was officially formed in 1847.

 Over the centuries, the vegetarian movement grew and is now seen as a widespread dietary choice.
 There are even high profile vegetarians such as Sir Paul McCartney, advocating for people to switch from meat to a plant-based diet for one day a week with his “Meat Free Mondays” initiative.

 When you delve deeper into the way many meat producers treat their animals, and the statistics regarding the meat industries contribution to climate change and deforestation, meat doesn’t seem so marvelous anymore.
 Because of this, many find it difficult not to make the choice to go vegetarian, or at least flexitarian.
 You could even find yourself eventually settling for a vegan diet.

 So, if you’re going vegetarian, or taking your first steps to becoming vegan, we’ll do more than just cheer you on.
 We’ll answer some questions you may have about a vegetarian diet, and also provide you with a basic vegetarian shopping list so you can start making your first vegetarian meal.
-However, you’re more than welcome to skip straight to the free printable grocery list template if you wish.
+However, you’re more than welcome to skip straight to the free printable grocery shopping list template if you wish.

 Vegetarian Diet FAQ